Develop new fun activities to spend quality time together as a family this summer.

 If you are like many parents, you have been meaning to plant a garden for years, but have never quite gotten around to it.
 Make 2020 the year you plant your own veggies!
 The easiest way to begin is usually with a small, 4-by-4 foot, raised-bed garden.
 You can buy a kit at a local home improvement store or have one delivered.

 Assemble the raised garden bed, then have your kids help you fill it with equal parts potting mix and peat moss.
-(Your kids can use their hands to mix the two substances together but wash hands thoroughly afterwards.)
+(Your kids can use their hands to mix the two substances together but wash hands thoroughly afterward.)
 Peat moss is not necessarily essential, but it helps keep the soil loose so veggies like carrots are easy to harvest and weeds are easy to pull.

 Once your bed is full of dirt, it’s time to plant.
 The kids can poke holes in the soil with their fingers while you drop in the seeds.
 Cover the seeds, pat the soil gently and then let your kids water the seeds.